Semaglutide (Ozempic/Wegovy) Research Overview

 Mechanism of Action

-Semaglutide is a synthetic analogue of native human GLP-1, a gut-derived incretin hormone.
-Researchers have observed that semaglutide binds to the GLP-1 receptor, stimulating insulin secretion in a glucose-dependent manner while suppressing glucagon release.
-This dual action helps regulate blood glucose levels with a reduced risk of hypoglycaemia compared to earlier insulin secretagogues.
+As a synthetic analogue of native human GLP-1, semaglutide binds to the GLP-1 receptor and stimulates insulin secretion in a glucose-dependent manner while suppressing glucagon release.
+This dual mechanism regulates blood glucose with a lower risk of hypoglycaemia compared to earlier insulin secretagogues.

 Clinical Trial Programme